Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1-NVC/README.md

 # A subjective and objective video quality dataset for neural and traditional video codecs
 This repository contains all the data related to the paper:
-_"A Subjective and Instrumental Assessment of Deep-Learning-based and Traditional Video Codecs for 4K/UHD-1 Video Quality Evaluation"_
+_"Evaluating Video Quality Metrics for Neural and Traditional Codecs using 4K/UHD-1 Videos"_

 ## Dataset